lakruzz/semver_git_alias/README.md

 git config --local include.path ./../.gitconfig
 ```

-Hereafter all the git aliases will be availbale to you, but at this time only in the context of that particular repository.
-If you want them to be globally accessible, then CD into the repo that contains this file and run:
+Hereafter all the git aliases will be availbale to you, but only in the context of that particular repository where you copied them to.
+If you also want them to be globally accessible, then CD into the repo that contains this file and run:

 ```bash
 git repo-config-to-global
 ```

 That will safely copy everything to  `.gitconfig` your home folder. (the one thats read by `git config --global ...`);

 # Disclaimer
-...only works on *nix style OS, such as:
+...only works on *nix style OS such as:

 - MacOs
 - Git bash
 - Linux
 - Unix
+- ...